AlenJakob/serialno-checker/README.md

-# Warranty serial Number checker for electric motors
+# Serial Number Check

-The application that help check serial no. for warranty
+--The application that help check serial number for warranty period

 # Technologies
 ```sh